Nafiz204/Portfolio/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the This project is free to use and does not contains any license.
+This project is free to use and does not contain any license.

 <h2>💖Like my work?</h2>